 Crispy Maple Flavored Tofu Paired with Peach-Jalapeno Salsa

 I’ll admit it.
 Until trying this batch of maple glazed tofu (a recipe I found on a vegan blog I subscribe to called Fried Dandelions), I never used to like tofu.
 My feelings may have even been stronger than that of dislike.
 I pretty much used to despise tofu in its original form.
 When I would see recipes with tofu I would just look the other way knowing they weren’t for me.
-That was until I found a recipe for maple glazed tofu, which actually was the first tofu recipe that sounded appealing to me.
+That was until I found a recipe for maple glazed tofu, which was the first tofu recipe that sounded appealing to me.